Chebyshev Accelerated Subspace Eigensolver for Pseudo-hermitian Hamiltonians: Introduction

-\rw{We will further see that the eigenvalues $\lambda$ in \eqref{eqn::form_of_eigenproblem} are real-valued because of the positive-definiteness of $SH$.
-When the coupling-term $B$ can be neglected, then the pseudo-hermitian eigenproblem reduces to an hermitian eigenvalue problem for which the list of modern numerical libraries is comprehensive \cite{blackford_scalapack_1997,hernandez_slepc_2005,imamura_2011_eigenexa_development,marek_elpa_2014,winkelmann_chase_2019,gates_evolution_2025}.
+We will further see that the eigenvalues $\lambda$ in \eqref{eqn::form_of_eigenproblem} are real-valued because of the positive-definiteness of $SH$.
+When the coupling-term $B$ can be neglected, then the pseudo-hermitian eigenproblem reduces to an hermitian eigenvalue problem for which the list of modern numerical libraries is extensive \cite{blackford_scalapack_1997,hernandez_slepc_2005,imamura_2011_eigenexa_development,marek_elpa_2014,winkelmann_chase_2019,gates_evolution_2025}.
 However, this approximation is not always possible and can lead to inaccurate simulation of the desired optical properties of the materials.
-Therefore, developing fast and scalable eigensolvers for the original pseudo-hermitian eigenproblem could have a potential important impact in the community of materials scientists studying optoelectronics.
-While direct eigensolvers such as ELPA introduced variants for this case \cite{penke_high_2020,penke_efficient_2022}, modern iterative eigensolvers cannot yet extract more than a few hundreds eigenpairs \cite{alvarruiz_variants_2025,milev_performances_2025}.
-In this paper, we present an expansion of the \textit{Chebyshev Accelerated Subspace iteration Eigensolver} (ChASE) to compute several thousands of eigenpairs of pseudo-hermitian Hamiltonians with convergence and performance similar to the hermitian variant.\CRdone{I prefer spacing the paragraphs without line breaks.
-More than being more clean to me, I think it improves readability} \\\\ In the remaining of the paper, we give a concise \rw{ state-of-the-art on eigensolvers for solving Hamiltonians arising from excitonic physics.
-Then, we introduce} the standard workflow of ChASE in the hermitian case, and highlight each part that requires an extension to the pseudo-hermitian one.
-After deriving the numerical properties of the pseudo-hermitian Hamiltonians, we tackle the algorithmic upgrade for each independent component of ChASE, \rw{followed by a discussion on its parallel implementation}.
-Finally, numerical tests are presented on large pseudo-hermitian matrices, \rw{including strong scaling experiments and parallel efficiency on massively parallel multi-GPU platforms}. \XZdone{Somewhere should mention that the matrices are dense, and we are working on dense matrices}\EDdone{I agree with Xinzhe and add that this information should be stated when giving the properties of blocks $A$ and $B$}}
+Therefore, developing fast and scalable eigensolvers for the original pseudo-hermitian eigenproblem can have a potential important impact in the community of materials scientists studying optoelectronics.
+While direct eigensolvers such as ELPA introduced variants for this case \cite{penke_high_2020,penke_efficient_2022}, modern iterative eigensolvers cannot yet extract efficiently more than a few hundreds eigenpairs \cite{alvarruiz_variants_2025,milev_performances_2025}.
+While the \textit{Chebyshev Accelerated Subspace iteration Eigensolver} (ChASE) already permits to compute several thousands of the most extreme eigenpairs of hermitian matrices, this paper presents an expansion of ChASE to compute several thousands of the smallest positive eigenpairs of pseudo-hermitian Hamiltonians, with convergence and performance similar to the hermitian variant.

+In the remaining of the paper, we give a concise state-of-the-art on eigensolvers for solving Hamiltonians arising from excitonic physics.
+Then, we introduce the standard workflow of ChASE in the hermitian case, and highlight each part that requires an extension to the pseudo-hermitian one.
+After deriving the numerical properties of the pseudo-hermitian Hamiltonians, we tackle the algorithmic upgrade for each independent component of ChASE.
+Finally, numerical tests are presented on large pseudo-hermitian matrices, including strong scaling experiments and parallel efficiency on massively parallel multi-GPU platforms.